 While many hospitals are keenly aware of the financial downside of these programs, it’s easy to forget the financial upside.
 For instance, VBP includes both disincentives for poor performance and incentives for outstanding performance.
 That is, hospitals can earn “extra” reimbursement.
 And, when you look at the gap between where your hospital is today in total reimbursement versus where you could be if you earned the maximum incentive, the figures can be surprising.
 In one case study, using this approach revealed $4.5 million in reimbursement “left on the table” across all risk-based programs for a 300-500 bed mid-Atlantic hospital.

 Despite the continued debate over the Affordable Care Act, it doesn’t appear that CMS’s big three pay for performance programs are going anywhere.
 In fact, if history holds, CMS will continue to increase the amount of reimbursement at risk for hospitals while simultaneously fine-tuning the performance measures to derive the most value from the programs.
 And, with similar pay for performance programs in place through private insurers like Anthem Blue Cross Blue Shield, the need to know your hospital’s performance continues to grow.

 Do you know what you’re leaving on the table?
 If not, now is the time to find out.
 You can discover your hospital’s performance (along with your competitors’ performance) on key indicators and compare them to national and state averages on Hospital Compare at www.medicare.gov/hospitalcompare.
 And, if you need help in driving improvement, please don’t hesitate to contact Soriant.
-We can help you bring real dollars and value to your organization
+Our healthcare consulting firm can help you bring real dollars and value to your organization